kshetrisunny/ordermanagementsystem/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+# MEANSTACK
+CRUD Operations in MEAN STACK

+NOTE: Sometimes the CLI can output this error:
+ERROR NO NGMODULE METADATA FOUND FOR "APPMODULE".
+That can be resolved in two ways:

+Add "src/app/app.module.ts", in the ‘files’ array in the tsconfig.json file":

+"files": [
+    "src/app/app.module.ts",
+    "node_modules/jqwidgets-scripts/jqwidgets-ts/angular_jqxbargauge.ts"
+]

+The second way is: Go to src/app/app.module.ts, remove a random line, save the file, add back the line and run ng serve again.